kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/phase_drift_external_overview_v0.2.md

 ## 🔒 Final Note

-Phase Drift must be **held**, not simulated.
+**Phase Drift must be structurally held — not simulated.**
-To extract or aestheticize drift without coherence is to **break the field**.
+Extraction of elements without rhythm logic results in field distortion.

-> Alignment is not visual, performative, or emotional.
+> Alignment is not visual, stylistic, or emotional.
-> It is **structural**.
+> It is **relational, structural, and non-directive**.

-Use only if your system can attend
+Use only if your system can:
-without resolving.
-Hold
+- Hold latency as rhythm
-without pressing.
-Drift
-without collapse.
+- Allow ambiguity without collapse
+- Drift without losing field resonance